Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Preliminary Tests

 \section{Preliminary Tests}

-Before testing our retrieval schemes on synthetic \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves, we investigate if simplified atmospheric models can reproduce the synthetic phase curves generated from the GCM described in section \ref{sec:gcm_intro}.
-We show that we can reproduce the synthetic data to well within realistic measurement uncertainties: (1) if we replace the TP profiles in the GCM at all locations with best-fit 1D Guillot profiles; (2) if we replace the TP profiles in the GCM on the same meridian with the latitudinally averaged TP profile of that meridian; and (3) if we replace the volume mixing ratios of all gases with a uniform profile.
-These results justify our use of 2D models based on the Guillot profile, and in section \ref{sec:gcm_test} we show that such 2D models can indeed adequately model synthetic \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves.
+Before testing our retrieval schemes on synthetic \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves, we investigate if simplified atmospheric models can reproduce the phase curves generated from the GCM described in section \ref{sec:gcm_intro}.
+We show that we can reproduce these GCM phase curves to well within realistic measurement uncertainties: (1) if we replace the TP profiles in the GCM at all locations with best-fit 1D Guillot profiles; (2) if we replace the TP profiles in the GCM on the same meridian with the latitudinally averaged TP profile of that meridian; and (3) if we replace the volume mixing ratios of all gases with a uniform profile.
+These results justify our use of 2D models coupled with the Guillot profile in our retrievals, and in section \ref{sec:gcm_test}, we show that such 2D models can adequately model synthetic \textit{HST}/WFC3 and \textit{Spitzer}/IRAC phase curves.